CLIOPATRA: Extracting Private Information from LLM Insights: Introduction

-\descr{Our Contribution.} This paper presents \attack, the first privacy attack against privacy-preserving systems that provide insights into real-world LLM usage. \attack involves an external adversary extracting private information from sensitive chats by carefully designing and inserting malicious chats (via fake accounts) into \clio that simultaneously (1) bypass PII redaction, (2) cluster with the target chat, (3) trigger the exposure of sensitive information, and (4) evade the privacy auditor.
+With this motivation in mind, this paper presents \attack, the first privacy attack against LLM-based insights systems. \attack involves an external adversary carefully designing and inserting malicious chats into the system that simultaneously (1) bypass PII redaction, (2) cluster with the target chat, (3) trigger the exposure of sensitive information in the aggregated insights, and (4) obfuscate the insights to evade human and automated auditors.
+To the best of our knowledge, ours is the first work to combine the fields of data poisoning, prompt injection, and attribute inference attacks, showing that several layers of heuristic protections can be broken simultaneously even in modern LLM-based applications, confidently and stealthily extracting sensitive information from privatized insights (see Section~\ref{sec:related_work} for comparison with related work).

-We focus on \clio since it is a well-documented system used in real-world applications~\cite{tamkin2024clio,handa2025economic}; however, our attack is general and can be modified to target any LLM-based ``private'' insights system that does not offer provably private guarantees.